Turbak's invasion of Assam: Aftermath

 During the campaign, Ahom forces constructed a road connecting Gauhati to the Karatoya River.
-King Suhungmung also forged alliances, sending messages to Vikram Sen, the King of Orissa, and establishing friendly ties.
-With the permission of the king of Orissa, Suhungmung excavated a tank at Puri, probably to bolster his position against the Muslim rulers of Bengal.
 The Ahoms erected a stone pillar with an audacious warning inscribed:

 Anyone who takes this country without a battle will send their ancestors to hell, get beaten with a broom by a Hari, and wear a woman's mekhala.

 Interestingly, Muslim records do not mention these events, leading to debates.
 Gait thought the invasions were by local Muslim chiefs or freelancers, not the Bengal Sultan.
-But the recent studies tend to conclude that big military resources involved, like cannons, suggest otherwise.
-According to Acharya the aggressor was the Bengal Sultan, and their defeats were deliberately left out by Muslim chroniclers.
+According to Acharya, the aggressor was the Bengal Sultan, and their defeats were deliberately left out by Muslim chroniclers.

-Suhungmung captured Namdang from the Chutiyas and established a town there.
+Suhungmung captured Namdang from the Chutias and established a town there.
 He later shifted his capital to Bakata, near the Dihing River.
 He transplanted many Ahoms from Garhgaon, such as 300 Gharphaliya families with their chiefs, to Sadiya and the Dihing region.
 Skilled artisans like blacksmiths, Brahmins, and artisans were brought to the capital.

-After defeating the forces of Turbak, prisoners Muhammadans were settled in different areas.
-Initially, they were given some jobs such as cultivating or cutting elephant grasses.
+After defeating the forces of Turbak, Muslim prisoners were settled in different areas.
+Initially, they were given some jobs such as cultivating or cutting elephant grass.
 Since they were not good at the same, they changed their job to working in brass.
-Their descendants still continue doing this trade, called as Morias.
+Their descendants continue doing this trade, called Morias.

 The major loss in his reign came through a cattle epidemic in 1534, while the Jovian cycle was replaced by the Hindu Saka era.
 His reign witnessed Vaishnavism spreading as a result of the teachings by Sankar Deva.
-The success, however, proved a cause of betrayal for Suhungmung when Suklen conspired with a Kachari servant named Ratiman who assassinated the king when he was sleeping.
+The success, however, proved a cause of betrayal for Suhungmung when Suklen conspired with a Kachari servant named Ratiman, who assassinated the king when he was sleeping.